alisha/quizical/readme.md

 ## Test Credentials

-To test out quizical, use the followng credentials:
+To test out quizical, use the following credentials:

 * School ID: 1
 * School password: test